-Effective November 1, 2002, to be eligible for retirement from the USG, an employee must meet one of the following four conditions at the time of his/her separation from employment, regardless of the retirement plan elected by the employee:
+Effective November 1, 2002, to be eligible for retirement with benefits from the USG, an employee must meet one of the following four conditions at the time of his or her separation from employment, regardless of the retirement plan elected by the employee:

-- An employee must have been employed by the USG for the last ten (10) years in a regular, benefitted position and have attained age 60; or,
+- An employee must have been employed by the USG for the last ten years in a regular, benefited position and have attained age 60;

-- An employee must have at least thirty (30) total years of benefitted service established with a State of Georgia sponsored retirement plan, of which the last five (5) years must have been continuous and with the USG; or,
+- An employee must have at least 30 total years of benefited service established with a State of Georgia sponsored retirement plan, of which the last five years must have been continuous and with the USG; or,

-An individual who has retired from another State of Georgia sponsored retirement plan may not count such retirement service toward meeting the eligibility criteria for retirement from the USG (BoR Minutes, October 2002).
+An individual who has retired from another State of Georgia sponsored retirement plan may not count such retirement service toward meeting the eligibility criteria for retirement from the USG.

 - The salary that is paid to a rehired retiree must be either:

-- He/she has attained age 60 and he/she has a minimum of ten (10) years of service established with a State of Georgia sponsored retirement plan; the last 12 months of employment must have been served with the USG; or,
+- He or she has attained age 60 and has a minimum of ten years of service established with a State of Georgia sponsored retirement plan and the last 12 months of employment have been served with the USG; or,

-- He/she has a total of twenty-five (25) years of service established with a State of Georgia sponsored retirement plan, regardless of age; the last 12 months must have been served with the USG.
+- He or she has a total of 25 years of service established with a State of Georgia sponsored retirement plan, regardless of age and the last 12 months of employment have been served with the USG.

 An employee must be enrolled in the Health and Life benefits coverage at the time of retirement in order to continue coverage in retirement.
-An individual, who has retired from another State of Georgia sponsored retirement plan, may not count such retirement service toward meeting the criteria for being a career employee (BoR Minutes, October 2002; May 2013).
+A qualifying life event does not allow a retiree to add coverage in retirement.
+An individual who has retired from another State of Georgia sponsored retirement plan may not count such retirement service toward meeting the criteria for being a career employee.

 The Board of Regents of the University System of Georgia is solely responsible for the solicitation, selection, contracting and implementation of employee benefits to include health insurance, basic life insurance, accidental death and dismemberment and all other group insurance plans.
 Institutions may not contract for employee health or voluntary benefits.
-Institutions may select, if desired, to contract for supplemental employee insurance coverage that is not in conflict with those offered by the Board of Regents (BoR minutes, Sept.
-2013).
+Institutions may select, if desired, to contract for supplemental employee insurance coverage that is not in conflict with those offered by the Board of Regents.
+(BoR minutes, Sept.
+2013, Oct.
+2016)

-Group life insurance, with accidental death and dismemberment coverage, shall be made available to regular USG employees with the same benefits eligibility definitions as that of Group Health Insurance (Section 126.96.36.199).
-Group life benefits become effective upon hire (BoR minutes, Nov.
-2011).
+Group life insurance, with accidental death and dismemberment coverage, shall be made available to regular USG employees with the same benefits eligibility definitions as that of Group Health Insurance (Section 22.214.171.124).
+Group life benefits become effective upon hire.
 The USG, as employer, shall pay the premium on the basic amount of life insurance, which shall be $25,000.
 This amount of insurance is designated “basic life insurance” and the maximum premium therefore shall be established by the Board.

-In addition, “supplemental life insurance”, with the same benefits eligibility definitions as that of Group Health Insurance (Section 188.8.131.52), may be offered to these same employees with no employer participation in the premiums.
-If elected, these benefits become effective on the first day of the month following enrollment unless enrollment is on the first day of the month in which case it becomes effective upon enrollment (BoR minutes, Nov.
-2011).
-For those employees covered under an academic contract, benefits will begin on the first day of the contract if enrolled on or before that day, or on the first day of the month following enrollment if they enroll after the contract start (BoR minutes, Jan.
-2012).
+In addition, “supplemental life insurance”, with the same benefits eligibility definitions as that of Group Health Insurance (Section 126.96.36.199), may be offered to these same employees with no employer participation in the premiums.
+If elected, these benefits become effective on the first day of the month following enrollment unless enrollment is on the first day of the month in which case it becomes effective upon enrollment.
+For those employees covered under an academic contract, benefits will begin on the first day of the contract if enrolled on or before that day, or on the first day of the month following enrollment if they enroll after the contract start.
 Group life insurance for dependents of these employees shall be made available to them in amounts which shall be established from time to time by the Board.
-There shall be no employer contribution to the dependent life insurance premiums (BoR minutes, 1987-88, pp. 63-64).
+There shall be no employer contribution to the dependent life insurance premiums.
+(BoR minutes, 1987-88, pp. 63-64; Nov.
+2011; Jan.
+2012)

-A USG retiree or career employee, who upon his/her separation of employment from the USG meets the criteria for retirement as set forth in Section 220.127.116.11 or Section 18.104.22.168 of this Policy Manual, shall remain eligible to continue as a member (if eligible on retirement date) and currently enrolled in the basic, supplemental and dependent group life insurance and health benefits plans.
-The USG shall continue to pay the employer’s portion of the cost for only those benefits that included an employer contribution during the employee’s active service (BoR minutes, Nov.
-2011).
+A USG retiree or career employee, who upon his/her separation of employment from the USG meets the criteria for retirement as set forth in Section 184.108.40.206 or Section 220.127.116.11 of this Policy Manual, shall remain eligible to continue as a member (if eligible on retirement date) and currently enrolled in the basic, supplemental and dependent group life insurance and health benefits plans.
+The USG shall continue to pay the employer’s portion of the cost for only those benefits that included an employer contribution during the employee’s active service.
+(BoR Minutes, Nov.
+2011)

 Employees who become permanently and totally disabled and who have less than nine and a half (9.5) years of continuous benefited service with the USG shall remain eligible for group health and life insurance benefits for a maximum of twelve (12) consecutive months following the receipt of the required documentation of a disability.
 The USG shall continue to pay the employer portion of the cost of group insurance for disabled employees for this 12-month period.